 10 Tips to Get the Perfect 1/4" Seam

-Sewing is such a pleasure when pieces fit together perfectly.
-Stitching precise 1/4" seams is the key to success.
-Follow these tips for making straight, even, and accurate seams.
+Sewing is such a pleasure when pieces fit together nicely.
+Stitching precise ¼” seams is the key to success.
+Follow these tips to get straight, even, accurate seams.

 1. Check Your Stitching

 Cut three 1-1/2"-wide strips of fabric.
 Join two of the strips using a 1/4" seam; then add the third strip with another 1/4" seam.
 Press the seams away from the center strip.
 Turn patchwork to the right side of the fabric and measure the center strip.
 It should measure exactly 1" wide.
 Reset your seam guide as necessary.

 You can also check the width of a machine's presser foot by sewing a sample seam with the raw fabric edges aligned with the right of the machine's presser foot.
 Measure the seam allowance using a quilting ruler.
 (Alternatively, sew along a piece of graph paper with a 1/4" grid or an index card with lines 1/4" apart to check if your seams are accurate.)